Pentax Q Comparison Review

 How do I find the shutter count on my Pentax Q?

 Pentax embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your Pentax Q has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your Pentax Q has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?